 Endoscopy diagnosis allows for the scrutiny of the stomach and digestive tract.
 A long instrument resembling a long tube with a camera called an endoscope is used to take images of the gastrointestinal environment.
 For further diagnosis, biopsies may be taken for microscopic examination to help in cancer cell detection.

 Computed Tomography (CT) and Magnetic Resonance Imaging (MRI) scans provide specialists with a cross-sectional view of the abdominal organs.
-This then helps them visualize the conditions of the internal structures of the body.
+This then helps them visualise the conditions of the internal structures of the body.

 Stool analysis is often used to check faecal occult blood tests for colorectal screening.
 This test can help assess the patient's gut health by taking into consideration the change in acidity (pH), colour, and consistency of stools.
 The presence of mucus, red and white blood cells, sugar, fat, and bile can help further understand the causes of indigestion, constipation, diarrhea, mal-absorption, and infection.